 Salmon Creek Farm is a sanctuary of precious riparian and coastal redwood forest habitat, on Central Pomo land, established as a counterculture commune in 1971, now a long-term living art project shaped by many hands, a sort of queered commune-farm-homestead-school.
-As of June 2025 the non-profit Salmon Creek Arts has taken over year-round operations and programming of SCF.
-Check the calendar, sign up for our email list, and subscribe to our newletter for the latest.
+As of June 2025 the non-profit Salmon Creek Arts has taken over year-round operations of SCF.
+Check the calendar, sign up for our email list, and subscribe to our newsletter for the latest.
 Come to Salmon Creek...

 EMAIL inquiries to office(at)salmoncreekarts(dot)org.